The Cougar Classic at the University of Houston

 My Background

-What I Like to See in Rounds
+What I Like Most to See in Rounds

 Good link refutation and good weighing.
 In most rounds (that don't involve theory and so on) I'm left believing that some of the aff's arguments flow through and some of the neg's arguments flow through.
 Your impact weighing will guide how I make my decision at that point.